nus-cs2103-AY2122S1/tp/docs/team/marcustxk.md

 ### Project: gitGud

-gitGud is a desktop application for managing friends' gaming information. gitGud uses a simple Graphical User Interface (GUI) combined with an optimized Command Line Interface (CLI) to give you a smooth and efficient experience.
-If you can type fast enough, gitGud can get you contact management tasks done faster than traditional GUI-based applications.
+gitGud is a **desktop application for storing and managing your friends' gaming information and schedules**.
+It is dedicated to gamers like you and provides a gamer-themed experience with a focus on increasing your efficiency through its typing-based interface.

 Given below are my contributions to the project.